Jingo-Finance/docs/docs/sdk/v1/guides/04-trading.md

 So, we've constructed a trade entity, but how do we use it to actually send a transaction?
 There are still a few pieces we need to put in place.

 Before going on, we should explore how ETH works in the context of trading.
-Internally, the SDK uses WETH, as all Pegasys V1 pairs use WETH under the hood.
+Internally, the SDK uses WETH, as all Jingo V1 pairs use WETH under the hood.
 However, it's perfectly possible for you as an end user to use ETH, and rely on the router to handle converting to/from WETH.
 So, let's use ETH.

 The first step is selecting the appropriate router function.
 The names of router functions are intended to be self-explanatory; in this case we want [swapExactETHForTokens](../../../contracts/v1/reference/smart-contracts/router-02#swapexactethfortokens), because we're swapping an exact amount of ETH for tokens.